maximdanilchenko/aiohttp-apispec/docs/index.rst

 - ``docs``, ``use_kwargs`` and ``marshal_with`` decorators to add swagger spec support out of the box

-- ``aiohttp_apispec_middleware`` middleware to enable validating with marshmallow schemas from those decorators
+- ``validation_middleware`` middleware to enable validating with marshmallow schemas from those decorators

 ``aiohttp-apispec`` api is fully inspired by ``flask-apispec`` library